darrenj/me/manager-readme.md

 **What this means in practice:**
 - I don't expect responses to messages outside working hours
-- If I send something late or at the weekend, it's because that's when I had time to think about it, not because I expect an immediate response
+- If I send something late or at the weekend, it's because that's when I had time to think about it, not because I expect an immediate response.
+I'll always try to delay send where possible.
 - "I'll look at this tomorrow/Monday" is a perfectly acceptable response
-- If something is truly urgent, I'll state this up-front and we'll work together to figure out how who and how can help.
+- If something is truly urgent, I'll state this up-front, and we'll work together to figure out who needs to do what.

 ### Setting Healthy Boundaries

 Building great products is a marathon, not a sprint.
 I've seen too many brilliant engineers burn out because they couldn't switch off.
 Here's how I'll support your boundaries:

 - **Protect your focus time** - Block out deep work time in your calendar.
 I'll respect it
 - **Life happens** - Need to pick up kids, walk the dog, deal with life?
 Do it.
-Just keep us informed
+Just keep people informed
 - **Sustainable pace** - If you're regularly working more than your contracted hours, let's talk.
 Either we have a resourcing issue or unrealistic expectations

 ### When Boundaries Get Blurry